Charlie-Gulian/silver-garbanzo/docs/index.md

-### Hello, world!
+# A Bit Derivative
+## Original content for unoriginal ideas

-#### Welcome to our blog (this is in the docs folder)!
+#### Welcome to our blog!

-Our blog is called A Bit Derivative.
-This is because we reckon that none of the content that we create will be truly original, so our bits of information will tend to be derivative.
-It's also a math blog, and derivatives are basically the machinery behind modern science, so there ya go.
+Hey everyone, we're Colin and Charlie.
+We graduated with statistics degrees from Johns Hopkins.
+This is our blog, A Bit Derivative, where we publish Bits (posts) with some level of regularity.
+We're doing this mostly to keep in touch and get our ideas down so we know that at least one person has read them.

+We chose this name for two reasons:

+1. Functional derivatives are the machinery of modern science and engineering.
+Almost everything with which we interact uses first-order information in some way to make it work or make it better.
+2. We suspect that none of the content we create will be truly original, due to the vast talent of the human race.
+If you've seen our idea somewhere else before, please contact us and we will have our finest people look into it.

 ### Our posts: